 Because the fructans and GOS cannot be absorbed at all in the small intestine due to a lack of gut enzymes, there will always be a certain amount of symptoms.

 Individuals with IBS will produce these symptoms a lot earlier than people who have a healthy bowel.

 Fructose is found in the diet in three main forms:

-People with fructose malabsorption need not avoid all foods containing fructose, it is usually only problematic when excessive amounts of fructose comparative to glucose are present in foods.
+People with fructose malabsorption need not avoid all foods containing fructose.
+It is usually only problematic when excessive amounts of fructose relative to glucose are present in foods.

-Lactose is a disaccharide (a two sugar carbohydrate) found in goat, cow and sheep’s milk.
+Lactose is a disaccharide (a two sugar carbohydrate) found in milk from goats, cows and sheep.

 However the activity of lactase is deficient in a proportion of adults and children, which varies according to ethnicity.

 Lack of this enzyme can lead to diarrhoea, bloating, wind and abdominal pain.

 A breath hydrogen test can determine whether you are lactose intolerant.